 Murray is committed to helping improve the lives of people in Gippsland and their access to high-quality and efficient health services.

-Committees: Bass Coast and South Gippsland Clinical Council, Clinical Advisory Council.
+Committee: Bass Coast and South Gippsland Clinical Council.

 Committees: Audit, Risk and Finance Committee, Community Advisory Committee.